banacorn/socket.io-haskell/README.md

     on "echo" $ reply >>= emit "pong"

     -- do some IO
-    on "hello" $ liftIO launchMissile
+    on "Kim Jong-Un" $ liftIO launchMissile
 ```